Adapted from interview with Dario Priolo, Chief Strategy Officer for Richardson and Michael Rochelle, Chief Strategy Officer for Brandon Hall Group

 6) Technology Enablement

 An earlier post in this series addressed the role of technology in sales training solutions.
 There are certainly benefits to leveraging technology throughout the sales process (including training and development opportunities).
-Technology can make your reps more efficient in researching prospects; help them connect with clients and prospects virtually before committing to costly and time-consuming travel; sift through mounds of data; and prepare cutting-edge presentations to “wow” potential buyers.
+Technology can drive sales performance and help make your reps more efficient in researching prospects; help them connect with clients and prospects virtually before committing to costly and time-consuming travel; sift through mounds of data; and prepare cutting-edge presentations to “wow” potential buyers.
 However, for each benefit, there is a possible distraction if the whiz-bang effect is too over the top, or if the reps don’t know how to effectively incorporate the tech into their work and pitches.

 7) Sales Management